NubbeDuck/sm-MapRate/README.md

   Delete ratings for the current map.
 Requires the admin vote flag ("k").

 Also accessible via the admin menu is the "Have All Players Rate This Map" command

+Credits to this post https://forums.alliedmods.net/showthread.php?t=164455 I just updated the syntax and got it working after